jacopotarantino/crowdfunding/readme.txt

 **GET INVOLVED**

-**Developers can contribute to the source code of the project on [Git Hub](https://github.com/spencerfinnell/crowdfunding/)**
+**Developers can contribute to the source code of the project on [GitHub](https://github.com/spencerfinnell/crowdfunding/)**

 **COMPATIBLE THEMES**

-The first compatible theme that has been released is called "Fundify" from [AppThemer](https://AppThemer.com)
+The first compatible theme that has been released is called "Fundify" from [AppThemer](https://AppThemer.com).

 == Languages ==